FindoraNetwork/findora-wiki/docs/modules/UTXO/2 - confidential/2 - Concepts.md

 * *Single confidential asset type, public amount:*

-    * A Chaum-Pedersen batch proof that shows that all the input and output commitments are for the same asset type.
+    * A delegated Schnorr proof that shows that all the input and output commitments are for the same asset type.

 * *Confidential amount, single confidential asset type:*

     * A Bulletproof as above.

-    * A Chaum-Pedersen batch proof as above.
+    * A delegated Schnorr proof as above.

 * *Multiple assets:*